 Advertising – a significant factor in their success – is the thread that links together these success stories à la française.

-The objects, posters, films and trade catalogues in the exhibition are all taken from the collections of Les Arts Décoratifs and chosen to represent the various sectors: toys, the food industry, beauty and hygiene, transport.
+The objects, posters, films and trade catalogues in the exhibition are all taken from the collections of the Musée des Arts Décoratifs and were chosen to represent various sectors: toys, the food industry, beauty and hygiene, transport.